EgeEken/EgeEken/README.md

 ### [Detect Object](https://github.com/EgeEken/Detect-Object)

-Detects the object in an image and crops out the rest (click on the image for the repository)
+Detects the object in an image and crops out the rest (click on the image for the repository).
+Purely algorithmic approach built from scratch, using my own design, does not use AI or OpenCV.

 <details><summary>Results: (click here to open)</summary>
 <p>